adsr/php4j/README.md

     $ make test

-This will compile `PhpTest.java` which executes `test.php` and prints the result.
+This will compile and run `PhpTest.java` which executes `test.php` and prints the result.

 ### Limitations

 * Not thread-safe
-* Currently all values are returned as JSON encoded strings
+* Currently all values are returned as JSON-encoded strings

 ### TODO